 The Society received a PPP loan in the amount of \$1,187,600 in May of 2020 and a second PPP loan of \$1,232,397 in March of 2021.
 The PPP loans are granted by the Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act").
 PPP loans are considered conditional contributions under Accounting Standards Codification 958-605, Not-for-Profit Entities - Revenue Recognition.
-The loans must be repaid if the Organization does not overcome certain barriers within the CARES Act.
+The loans must be repaid if the Society does not overcome certain barriers within the CARES Act.
 The barriers under the program include the requirement to maintain employee headcount, spend up to 60% of the loan proceeds on certain payroll and employee benefits, and restricts other loan proceeds to be used for other qualifying expenses such as mortgage interest, rent, and utilities.
-For the PPP loan received in the year ended June 30, 2020, the Society believes it has substantially met all barriers as it received full loan forgiveness in July 2021 and has recorded \$1,187,600 as revenue which is included in the statement of activities for the year ended June 30, 2021.
-For the PPP loan received in the year ended June 30, 2021, the Society believes it has not substantially met all barriers for full loan forgiveness yet and, therefore, has recorded the receipt of the funds as deferred revenue in the statement of financial position for the year ended June 30, 2021.
+For the PPP loan received in the year ended June 30, 2020, the Society recorded \$1,187,600 as revenue during the year ended June 30, 2021.
+For the PPP loan received in the year ended June 30, 2021, the Society believes it has substantially met all barriers as it received full loan forgiveness in August 2022 and recorded \$1,232,397 as revenue which is included in the statements of activities for the year ended June 30, 2022.